marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/epsilon.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: EPSILON, model representation, epsilon

 .. _epsilon:

-.. index:: EPSILON

-.. index:: model representation, epsilon

 EPSILON --- Epsilon function
 ****************************